By Jack Norris, Executive Director

 • Eat apparently vegan foods when out with friends and family at restaurants rather than questioning the staff about minor ingredients.

-• If someone says, “I can’t be vegan because I could never give up [insert their favorite animal product],” encourage them to eliminate all other animal products.
+• If someone says, “I can’t be vegan because I could never give up [insert their favourite animal product],” encourage them to eliminate all other animal products.

 There are some vegan advocates who say that it’s important to present a consistent message that humans have a moral duty towards animals and it’s wrong to use animal products under any circumstance.
 Our experience is that flexibility on these issues does more good in moving society towards the day when animals are no longer exploited.